 WordPress GuideSEO → Discourage Search Engines Indexing Site

-Discourage search engines from indexing this site: Why & how
+Discourage search engines from indexing this site: Why and how

 Don’t want your site showing up in Google search results?
 Whether you’re still building your WordPress site or working on something private, there are simple ways to keep search engines out.